SmokinCaterpillar/pypet/doc/source/introduction.rst

 Basic workflow is summarized in the image you can find below.
 Usually you use an :class:`~pypet.environment.Environment` for handling the execution and running of your simulation.
-As in the example code snippet - you are about to encounter below - the environment will provide a :class:`~pypet.trajectory.Trajectory` container for you to fill in (potentially many groups of) parameters.
+As in the example code snippet in the next subsection the environment will provide a :class:`~pypet.trajectory.Trajectory` container for you to fill in your parameters.
 During the execution of your simulation with individual parameter combinations a so called :class:`~pypet.trajectory.SingleRun` container (a reduced version of the *trajectory* containing only one particular parameter combination) can be used to store results.
-All data that you hand over to a *trajectory* or *single run* is automatically stored into an HDF5 file by a :class:`~pypet.storageservice.HDF5StorageService`.
+All data that you hand over to a *trajectory* or *single run* is automatically stored into an HDF5 file by the :class:`~pypet.storageservice.HDF5StorageService`.

 .. image:: figures/layout.png
     :width: 850